Earthing system: Equipment earthing

-Equipment earthing serves a purpose of electrical safety in an electrical fault.
-Its main purpose is to prevent equipment damage and the risk of an electric shock.
+Equipment earthing provides electrical safety during an electrical fault.
+It prevents equipment damage and electric shock.
 This type of earthing is not an earth connection, technically speaking.
-When current flows from a line conductor to an earth wire, as is the case when a line conductor makes contact with an earthed surface in a Class I appliance, an automatic disconnection of supply (ADS) device such as a circuit breaker or a RCD will automatically open the circuit to clear the fault.
+When current flows from a line conductor to an earth wire, as is the case when a line conductor makes contact with an earthed surface in a Class I appliance, an automatic disconnection of supply (ADS) device such as a circuit breaker or a residual-current device (RCD) will automatically open the circuit to clear the fault.

 Functional earthing

 Functional earthing serves a purpose other than electrical safety.
 Example purposes include electromagnetic interference (EMI) filtering in an EMI filter, and the use of the Earth as a return path in a single-wire earth return distribution system.